Minimalist Gift Ideas for Everyone on Your List

 If you’re still stumped for a gift idea, then why not go the edible route?
 Everybody eats and drinks, so it’s hard to go wrong with consumables!
 What I personally like to gift in this category are things I know the person would never, ever otherwise splurge on.
 Real champagne.
 A gift basket with caviar.
 Cigars.
 Munchies from Japan.
 Gourmet coffee beans.
 Or a well-aged Scottish whiskey.
 Mmmmmm.

 Other gift ideas for minimalists in the food area include gourmet subscription boxes.
-There are tonnes of options to choose from with something for everyone from tea lovers to pasta and snack fanatics.
+There are tons of options to choose from with something for everyone from tea lovers to pasta and snack fanatics.
 Here are just a few good looking boxes I found for you while browsing:

 It’s easy to find something edible for every budget.
-Whether you spend Β£5 or $500 though, you’ve got a sure-fire winner if you go the consumables route for your gift.
+Whether you spend £5 or $500 though, you’ve got a sure-fire winner if you go the consumables route for your gift.
 Add a pretty bow, serve with a smile, and you’ve got a winning gift whether it’s for your boss, cousin, neighbour, or sister.

 Gift a Memorable Experience